jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusions
 (2) Despite subsection (1), the following persons do not pay provisional tax:
   (a) a company that does not have a fixed establishment in New Zealand and is not treated as resident in New Zealand:
-  (b) a person referred to in section 33A(1) of the Tax Administration Act 1994:
+  (b) a person who meets the requirements of section 33AA(1) of the Tax Administration Act 1994:
   (c) a non-resident contractor who has not been given an exemption certificate by the Commissioner for the tax year:
   (d) a multi-rate PIE that does not choose to calculate and pay tax using the provisional tax calculation option under section HM 44 (Provisional tax calculation option).
 No obligation